Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 i * j - 1;
 ```

-Since `i` and `j` aren’t changed, this statement has no effect and therefore serves no purpose.
+Since `i` and `j` aren't changed, this statement has no effect and therefore serves no purpose.

 <!-- START: div -->
 <div class="infoBox">